Wine Reviews

 Carden 2013 Cabernet Sauvignon Columbia Valley

-This winery may be on it’s last vintage, but I’m just glad to have access to this monster Cabernet.
-Like some other Columbia Valley Cabernet we’ve reviewed recently, this is made by an Oregon winemaker: this time by the brilliant Tony Rynders, formerly of Domaine Serene.
+This winery may be in its last vintage, but I’m just glad to have access to this monster Cabernet.
+Like some other Columbia Valley Cabernet we’ve reviewed recently, this is made by an Oregon winemaker: this time, the brilliant Tony Rynders, formerly of Domaine Serene.

-Masterful in execution, has a beauty that is rare in such powerful wines.
-Layered aromas of licorice, cigar box, and smoked tea.
+Masterful in execution, this wine has a beauty that is rare in such powerful wines.
+It has layered aromas of licorice, cigar box, and smoked tea.
 The lush palate is buttressed with dense tannins and enough acidity to keep the whole affair intact.
 The reference here is clearly Chateau Margaux.

 Wine Rating: 94 Points